rafaoski/site-starter/README.md

 ### Installed Modules:
 [SeoMaestro](https://modules.processwire.com/modules/seo-maestro/)

-### Essentially, this structure uses minimalist CSS framework
+### Essentially, this structure uses minimalist CSS framework:
 [Milligram](https://milligram.io/)

 ### Additionally, you can use the icon font that are included: